aiken-lang/awesome-aiken/README.md

 - [Vesting](https://aiken-lang.org/example--vesting) - Learn how to work with time
 - [Gift Card](https://aiken-lang.org/example--gift-card) - Make gift cards using NFTs using Aiken and Deno fresh
 - [Gift Card NextJS](https://github.com/adalicious/aiken-gift-card) - A similar gift card example but with NextJS
+- [Gift Card MeshJS](https://meshjs.dev/smart-contracts/giftcard) - Gift card contract with full integration with MeshJS, offering code example and explanation.
+- [Escrow MeshJS](https://meshjs.dev/smart-contracts/escrow) - Escrow contract with full integration with MeshJS, offering code example and explanation.
+- [Marketplace MeshJS](https://meshjs.dev/smart-contracts/marketplace) - Cardano native token marketplace contract with full integration with MeshJS, offering code example and explanation.
+- [Payment Splitter MeshJS](https://meshjs.dev/smart-contracts/payment-splitter) - Payment splitter contract with full integration with MeshJS, offering code example and explanation.
+- [Simple Swap MeshJS](https://meshjs.dev/smart-contracts/swap) - Simple swap contract for token exchange with full integration with MeshJS, offering code example and explanation.
+- [Vesting Contract MeshJS](https://meshjs.dev/smart-contracts/vesting) - Vesting contract for token exchange with full integration with MeshJS, offering code example and explanation.
 - [Maestro Dapps Tutorials](https://github.com/maestro-org/dapp-platform-tutorials/tree/main/bets)
 - [Logical Mechanism's Distributed Representation](https://github.com/logicalmechanism/distributed_representation) - A model semi-liquid `mint-lock-stake` DAO
 - [Logical Mechanism's Convert Expression](https://github.com/logicalmechanism/convert-expression) - A novel variation of a Schnorr protocol
 - [From Aiken to frontend deployment](https://meshjs.dev/guides/aiken) - A end-to-end guide from writing a Aiken smart contract, to creating transactions, to deploying a frontend to interact with it.
 See also [demo](https://aiken-next-ts-template.vercel.app/) and [repo](https://github.com/MeshJS/aiken-next-ts-template).
 - [Cardano Capture The Flag](https://github.com/vacuumlabs/cardano-ctf) - A game where Cardano developers and enthusiasts can try to exploit purposely vulnerable smart contracts and learn about the most common security issues and how to prevent them.
 - [Cardano Recorded Mint](https://github.com/keyan-m/cardano-recorded-mint) - A proof-of-concept for a minting script with historical record of all mints, and on-chain guarantee of uniqueness.
 - [Gimbalabs Aiken Essentials Module](https://plutuspbl.io/modules/303/slts) - Learn Aiken from scratch and develop your skills with hands-on exercises and mini-projects.

 ## Videos